 It is no secret to birders that cats killing birds is one of the greatest bird conservation threats, and feral cats, cat colonies, neighborhood cats, outdoor pets, and strays kill thousands of birds every year.
 Fortunately, birders have many easy, effective techniques to discourage feral, stray, and lost cats from invading the property they've made friendly for birds.
 With care and thoughtfulness, it is possible to protect birds without being cruel to cats.

 Problems With Feral and Stray Cats

 Feral cats not only kill birds and other wildlife, but they also cause other problems when they become accustomed to visiting the same yards.
 Carefully cultivated flower beds can become open litter boxes.
 Garden sheds can become breeding grounds for litters of unwanted kittens.
 Trees, fences, or other structures can be territorial markers for spraying males.
 Aggressive cats can attack pets or fight for territory, causing neighborhood disturbances.
 Wandering cats may even transmit diseases, fleas, or other pests to your pets.

 For many birders, however, it is the threat of feral cats killing birds and scaring birds away from feeders and birdhouses that is the biggest problem.
 When cats are part of the neighborhood, it is essential for birders to take steps to discourage unwanted felines from visiting the yard.

 Discouraging Feral Cats

 There are a number of ways that can help keep any outdoor, stray, or feral cats away from your yard:

 - Remove Food: Feral cats will stay in any area where food is plentiful.
 Avoid feeding your own pets outdoors and cover trash scraps securely to keep from giving unwelcome cats an easy meal.
 Do not add any meat scraps to a compost pile.
-Keep grills clean to avoid enticing smells.
+Keep grills and barbecue pits clean to avoid enticing smells.